By AleksSafronov / Shutterstock

-The latest credit card offers and new updates can help fill that miles and points void just in time for summer travel.
+The latest credit card offers can help fill that miles and points void just in time for your next trip.
 Many frequent travelers will tell you that travel rewards credit cards are now the most lucrative way to earn miles, annual travel credits, and ultimate rewards points since airlines slimmed down earning potential for most people.
 There’s something ironic about looking to your wallet if you want to score priority boarding, a cheaper hotel stay, a free checked bag, or even a free trip.
 Still, travelers enthusiastic about loyalty programs and reward rates should keep these new credit cards on their radar.

-The good news is that you continue to earn two miles per dollar spent on United, but will also earn double miles on dining and hotels, which is a huge win.
-There will also be a $100 credit to be used for Global Entry or $85 credit for TSA Pre-Check, and 25-percent off onboard purchases, including snacks and Wi-Fi access.
+Cardholders earn two miles per dollar spent on United plus double miles on dining and hotels.
+There is also a $100 credit to be used for Global Entry or $85 credit for TSA Pre-Check, and 25 percent off onboard purchases, including snacks and Wi-Fi access.

 The Barclays Arrival Premier World Elite Mastercard comes with big rewards in the form of two Arrival miles per dollar spent on everything, making it a lucrative rewards card for those who charge everything.
 The card comes with Global Entry credit, access to Lounge Key airport lounges, and up to 25,000 loyalty bonus miles for keeping the card and meeting the spend threshold each year.
 Another unique feature of the card is that members can contribute to Barclays Travel Community to earn additional miles for sharing stories in the forum.

 Choose this card if . . . you tend to charge everything you buy to one card.
 Offering two points per dollar on all purchases, it’s a fast way to score lots of miles, especially if many of your purchases do not fall into the travel or dining category stipulated by other cards with bonuses.